Scientific Research Permit for Marine Mammal and Protected Species Parts

 Reporting: each year that your permit is valid, you will be required to submit an annual report.
 Reports can be submitted via APPS, our online application system.
 Learn more about reporting requirements.

 Changes to your permit: you can request changes to your permit once it has been issued.
-Minor changes like adding or deleting personnel are simple and can be done quickly.
+Minor changes like adding or removing personnel are simple and can be done quickly.
 Changes such as adding species, increasing numbers, or changing geographic locations, are more involved and will likely require a 30-day comment period and take 4-6 months to process.
 Changes can be requested via APPS.